 Some of the common crawl space insulation materials include:

-1) Fiberglass – It’s commonly used insulation.
+- Fiberglass – It’s commonly used insulation.
 Typical fiberglass incorporates fine strands of glass that are woven onto insulation material.
 And this enables it to slow down heat transfer.
 Though it’s an excellent non-flammable insulator, it’s dangerous when it comes to handling and tends to soak in water.
+It also easily fails in damp crawl spaces and can harbor mold and pests.

-3) Cellulose – This is an eco-friendly and fire-resistant material, but it can be hard to apply.
-It’s usually made from recycled paper, cardboard and other organic material.
+- Cellulose – This is an eco-friendly and fire-resistant material, but it can be hard to apply.
+It’s usually made from recycled paper, cardboard, and other organic material.
 Since the material is compact, it contains almost zero oxygen.

 What differentiates thermal insulators from other forms of insulation is the R-value (how well an insulation barrier resists heat flow), environmental impact, flammability, sound insulation, and of course prices.
 Thermal insulators reflect heat back to the crawl space, and this makes them useful in energy conservation.
 When installing yours, consider covering the floor framing system (rim joist) for maximum savings.